ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 ================================================

 The Business Analyst is a key role in a highly functioning team.
-They review the prioritized list of enhancements and refine them into requirements prior to the Developer beginning their effort.
+They review the prioritized list of enhancements and refine them into requirements prior to the Developer beginning their design.
 Creating requirements documents often include user stories which narrate how the end user and/or system behaves.
 Process models are another tool for conveying the requirements in a visual flow diagram.
 Attention to detail and the ability to research and document are desired characteristics